Portable

 Case 18

-This radiograph demonstrates obvious consolidation in the right lower lung field, with more subtle retrocardiac left lower lobe consolidation.
+This radiograph shows hazy consolidation in the right lung base, with more subtle left lower lobe consolidation projecting over the heart.
 There is a displaced left mid-clavicular fracture.
-Lines and tubes include an endotracheal tube, an enteric tube, and an esophageal temperature probe.
-Without additional history, the lung findings are not specific.
-The distribution is typical for aspiration, though infection is also high on the differential.
+Lines and tubes include an endotracheal tube, an enteric tube, and an esophageal temperature probe which are all appropriately positioned.
+The distribution is typical for aspiration, with or without infection.
 Contusion is also a consideration in a trauma patient.
-In this case, the EMS report included witnessed aspiration which makes it the likely etiology.
+In this case, the EMS report included witnessed aspiration which makes it the most likely etiology.

 Case 18 Read More »